castilhosz/moveit/.github/CONTRIBUTING.md

 ### Documentation

-As a user of `unform`, you're the perfect candidate to help us improve our documentation!
+As a user of `move.it`, you're the perfect candidate to help us improve our documentation!

 Typos, errors, lack of examples and/or explanation and so on, are just some examples of things that could be fixed and/or improved.